Ayesha999-hub/Regression_in_python/README.md

-data manupulation through EDA and pandas linear regression and predicting solutions using decision tress
+Data manupulation through EDA and pandas.
+Linear regression and predicting solutions using decision tress